d-a-v-i-dwu/RAG-Pipeline/README.md

 # RAG Pipeline Overview

-A retrieval augmented generation pipeline for an offline LLM to inject further context into prompts, with a simple HTML frontend to interact with the pipeline.
+A Retrieval Augmented Generation (RAG) pipeline for an offline LLM to inject further context into prompts, with a simple HTML frontend to interact with the pipeline.

 ## How To Run